ekspla/micropython_aioble_examples/nus_modem_full_ver/README.md

 ```

 - Finally, open the third console and run the client on CPython/Bleak-Bumble.
-This client can be another MPY-Linux with the aioble version of client.
+This can be another MPY-Linux with the aioble version of client.
 ``` python
 BLEAK_BUMBLE = "serial:/dev/tnt2,1000000,rtscts"
 BLEAK_BUMBLE_HOST = "1"